TUITION & FINANCIAL ASSISTANCE

 Total = $12,835

 All families must use the FACTS Automatic Withdrawal System unless tuition is paid in full or a special payment plan has been pre-approved by the DB administration.
 Families may choose to use an annual, semester, quarterly, or monthly payment plan.
 Any grant or scholarship will be applied to tuition and payments will be adjusted.
 Families who pay tuition in full by July 1st will receive a 3% discount.
 The 3% early pay discount for annual payments will be computed after all discounts, scholarships, and grants have been deducted and the discount does not apply to the student fees.
 Monthly payment plans include 11 monthly payments for underclassmen and 10 monthly payments for seniors.
 The first monthly payment is due in July.

 Registration Fee - All students are required to pay a $250 non-refundable Registration Fee.
 This fee is paid in February during the Course Selection Process.

 Raffle Fundraising Fee - The Raffle Fee is $150 for individual students and $250 for multi-student families.
 This fee is due in August before school begins.

-The One-to-One Tablet Program - The Tablet Fee is $500 for Freshmen and Sophomores.
+The One-to-One Tablet Program - A Chromebook must be purchased by all Freshmen and Transfer students for $500.
+This fee may not be added to tuition.
 Junior and Seniors will lease a Surface for $150.
 This fee will be added to tuition payments.